May 24, 2017

 "Mommy told you to take out the trash."

-And now I can add smart asses to the list of growth.
+And now I can add smartasses to the growth list.

 I have decided.
-No, we, (I wink) we, have decided to give these boys a little more freedom that coincides with their growth.
+No, we (I wink) have decided to give these boys a little more freedom that coincides with their growth.

-We were on a family trip in Orlando and by Orlando I mean Walt Disney World.
-We go to Disney a lot because when you are a Floridian, one feels, as if we own the joint.
-It’s a right of passage passed on to generation of other Floridians.
-It isn’t anything personal.
-You’d feel the same if you had a country with the word Kingdom in it.
+We were on a family trip in Orlando, and by Orlando, I mean Walt Disney World.
+We go to Disney often because when you are a Floridian, you feel like you own the joint.
+It's a right of passage passed on to generations of other Floridians.
+It isn't anything personal.
+You'd feel the same if you had a country with the word Kingdom in it.
 Am I right, England?

-We were at the lobby restaurant waiting for breakfast when I realized I forgot my wallet.
-Being too lazy to travel up 12 floors to get it I entrusted the boys’ to take the arduous walk to the elevator.
+We were at the lobby restaurant waiting for breakfast when I realized I had forgotten my wallet.
+I was too lazy to travel up 12 floors to get it, so I entrusted the boys to take the arduous walk to the elevator.
 Take their valuable time to wait for the elevator.
-Then with great pains, extend their arm and use their finger to push the button so that they may travel, without walking, straight up to the 12th floor.
-Then walk the 20 or 30 painful steps towards the front of the hotel door.
-After they get their use all their strength to rummage through their pockets and fish out the door key and with all their power press it against the magnetic strip to open the door.
-Then exhaustively push the door open, walk inside, and find daddy’s wallet.
-If that weren’t bad they’d have to reverse the whole process to return back to me.
-This would be such an incredible feet because obviously I’m too lazy to do it so it has to be.
+Then, with great pain, extend their arm and use their finger to push the button so that they may travel, without walking, straight up to the 12th floor.
+Then, walk the 20 or 30 painful steps toward the front of the hotel door.
+Afterward, they use all their strength to rummage through their pockets, fish out the door key, and press it against the magnetic strip to open the door with all their power.
+Then, exhaustively push the door open, walk inside, and find Daddy's wallet.
+If that weren't bad, they'd have to reverse the whole process to get back to me.
+This would be an incredible feat because I'm obviously too lazy to do it, so it has to be.

-The boy’s were so excited to do this.
-It is their first heavy steps of independence without being at arms reach of me.
-I thought it would be so easy to allow them such freedom and a little responsibility but I found that I worried so much for them and their wellbeing that I wasn’t as comfortable as I thought.
+The boys were so excited to do this.
+It is their first heavy step toward independence without being at arm's reach me.
+I thought allowing them such freedom and a little responsibility would be so easy.
+Still, I worried so much for their well-being that I wasn't as comfortable as I thought.

 <worry>